Pulitzer Prize Fiction Winner

 Summary

-The third installment in the Rabbit tetralogy finds Harry Angstrom comfortably middle-aged, running his late father-in-law's Toyota dealership in a Pennsylvania suburb during the late-1970s gas crisis and inflation.
-Updike tracks his everyman through golf, sex, money, and uneasy fatherhood with his trademark sentence-level precision.
-The novel is often cited as the strongest entry in one of the most ambitious portraits of postwar middle-class American life.
+The third installment in the Rabbit tetralogy finds Harry Angstrom comfortably middle aged, running his late father in law's Toyota dealership in a Pennsylvania suburb during the late 1970s gas crisis and inflation.
+Updike tracks his everyman through golf, sex, money, and uneasy fatherhood with his trademark sentence level precision.
+Critics often cite the novel as the strongest entry in one of the most ambitious portraits of postwar middle class American life.

 Historical Context & Significance

-Updike is one of only four authors to win two Pulitzers for Fiction; he is celebrated for his "microscopic" attention to the details of American domesticity.
+Updike is one of only four authors to win two Pulitzers for Fiction.
+Critics celebrate him for his microscopic attention to the details of American domesticity.